bmurrtech/IT_research/google_IT_cybersecurity.md

 - [Apache HTTP server main documentation](http://httpd.apache.org/docs/)
 - [Apache HTTP server reverse proxy documentation](https://httpd.apache.org/docs/2.4/howto/reverse_proxy.html)

-### Wireless Security
+## Wireless Security

+#### WEP
-- __WEP__ or __Wired Equivalent Privacy__ was proven to be seriously bad at providing confidentiality or security for wireless networks.
+__WEP__ or __Wired Equivalent Privacy__ was proven to be seriously bad at providing confidentiality or security for wireless networks.
 It was quickly discounted in 2004 in favor of more secure systems.
 [No one should be using WEP anymore.](https://doi.org/10.1007/3-540-45537-X_1)

  - Originally, WEP encryption was limited to 64-bit only because of US export restrictions placed on encryption technologies.
 Now, once those laws were changed, 128-bit encryption became available for use.
  - But this actually reduces the available keyspace to only valid ASCII characters instead of all possible hex values.

 ![wired_equivalent_privacy](https://i.imgur.com/K8v8QlA.png)